Travel by Bus in New Zealand: The Ultimate Guide

 - Book your pass in the low season (April to August): bus passes can usually be activated within a year

 - Ask the driver which is the best side of the bus to sit on for views

 - Pack some snacks so you can offer them around for a killer icebreaker

 - Pack lunch on the bus for trips that don’t have lunch included – this will help you save a killing on buying cabinet food in cafes and bakeries

-- Don’t sit near the toilets – they get stinky after long trip
+- Don’t sit near the toilets – they get stinky after a long trip

-- Pack a layer with you on bus when air conditioning gets too cold
+- Pack a layer with you on the bus when the air conditioning gets too cold

 - Buses are never on time in New Zealand but still, don’t be late because they will leave you, that goes for lunch stops on the coach buses too.